 This procedure involves the injection of x-ray dye to look at the fallopian tubes and uterus under x-ray guidance.

-The procedure is undertaken similar to a pap smear and is commonly performed to check fallopian tubes in women who are having difficulty falling pregnant.
+The procedure is undertaken similar to a pap smear and is commonly done to check fallopian tubes in women who are having difficulty getting pregnant.

 This procedure is available at the following Dr Jones & Partners locations: